 A couple of weeks ago, a hospital in the USA requested fabric masks be donated.
 They were running very low on PPE.
 Here is a list of other hospitals that have asked for masks.
-The World Health Organisation do not advise to use fabric face masks, nor have the government here in the UK asked for them.
-But the CDC in the USA have admitted that it is useful to wear something to cover the nose and mouth. (they do say that fabric face masks are not enough though, and that you should also use a face shield)
+The World Health Organisation have now advised that is useful to wear something to cover the nose and mouth.
+Here is how to safely wear a face mask.

 Face masks are a personal preference, you can choose to use them or cover your face with a scarf.
 Fabric face masks are useful even if there is no infection about, such as if you have allergies, or live in a dusty/smoggy environment.

 Even if your local hospital, hospice or care home don’t want to use hand made fabric face masks, there is still something that you can make to make wearing their standard face masks much more comfortable.

 A lot of health professionals are complaining that wearing elasticated loops around their ears constantly is chafing and causing soreness.
 So there is a pattern for a headband with added buttons to loop the mask around instead of ears.

 Ellie and Mac have released this as a free download pattern.

 As I said before, a lot of doctors and consultants are having difficulty finding surgical scrubs to wear in hospitals.
 But there are several great patterns available for making these.